 Hippy life

 You can camp in this caravan for short trips or you can bring a large number of friends for a longer trip.
-If you are interested in bringing friends for a vacation, change the configuration and you will have a capacity of 5 people.
-Alternatively you can have a large bed with a set of linens for two adults, and there is a kitchen with stove and a large refrigerator for two people.
+If you are interested in bringing friends with you for a holiday, change the configuration and you will have a capacity of 5 people.
+Alternatively you can have a large bed with a set of linen for two adults, and there is a kitchen with stove and large fridge for two people.
 If you have more friends, don't forget the canned supplies!
-Bonfire Beans: You're Hippies, you like them.
-I tell you, trust me.
+Beans for the campfire: you're Hippies, you like them.
+I'll tell you, trust me.

-This funny retro-style camper, literally made from two fiberglass shells, is the praise of compactness
+This funny retro-style camper, literally made from two fiberglass shells, is the eulogy of compactness

-It weighs less than 500 pounds (approximately 1.100 pounds).
-It is compact, 4 meters (about 13 feet) long and just over 2 meters (about 7 feet) wide.
-This means that it can enter tight urban spaces.
-With its 12 square meters (42 square feet) of floor space and almost 2 meters high, it enhances small barrels (inside, you know, there is good wine).
-Windows on all sides allow lots of light inside, and pop-up curtains can be used for privacy.
+It weighs less than 500 kilos (about 1.100 pounds).
+It is compact, 4 meters long (about 13 feet) and just over 2 meters wide (about 7 feet).
+This means it can fit into tight urban spaces.
+With its 12 square meters (42 square feet) of floor space and almost 2 meters of height, it enhances small barrels (inside, you know, there is good wine).
+Windows on all sides allow lots of light inside, and you can use pop-up curtains for privacy.

 The price?
 That too is Hippy, just like the old Volkswagen: less than 25.000 euros.
-A little in advance, split the installments with friends and in 2 years you are done, paying much less than what hotels and rented houses would cost you.
+A little in advance, split the installments with friends and in 2 years you'll be done, paying much less than what hotels and rented houses would cost you.
 How do you say?
-Are these all more comfortable options?
+Are they all more comfortable options?